Chase suspect apprehended in Camarillo after leading Oxnard police to standoff in Thousand Oaks parking lot

 At about 1 p.m., the suspect managed to drive out of the parking lot and the pursuit resumed.
 A column of law enforcement vehicles followed behind the truck as it drove into Camarillo.

-The suspect eventually pulled over on a nearly empty road and exited the truck.
+The suspect eventually pulled over onto the dirt shoulder of an empty road and exited the truck.
 He was immediately surrounded by sheriff's deputies, one of whom tackled the driver to the ground.

 The man was then taken into custody without any further incident.
 Whether a firearm was found in the truck was not immediately confirmed.